zainabch123/justeat-tha/README.md

 1. Restaurant filtering - I think the ability to filter `restaurantData` according to the different categories/types of cuisines would add another helpful element of functionality to me app.
 2. Pagination - Showcasing more restaurant results (10 per page) would also enhance the UI.
+3. Users can browse restaurants based on categories/cuisines.

 Thank you for reviewing my project.